heythereitisme/Masahe/Readme.md

 # Safeplace.Health

 ## Starting
-use 'npm start' or 'npm run start' to start
+use 'npm start' or 'npm run start' in the front-end folder to start